So you want to learn the highs and lows of online selling?

 One couldn’t agree more that the practicality here is to sell images that are not only of high-resolution but those which create a distinctive level of sales.
 Photography isn’t quantum physics.
 But on the other hand, it goes beyond just holding a camera and snapping a shot.
 And a channel such as Squarespace is definitely what you need.

-Step 3: Choose the Right Place to Sell Your Products Online.
+Step 3: Choose the Right Ecommerce Platform and Start Building Your Online Store

 Now, this is where things get a little practical.